Changes Bubble below the Surface of Steady April Retail Sales, Reports Circana

-CHICAGO, May 13, 2024 (GLOBE NEWSWIRE) -- CHICAGO, May 13, 2024 — In April 2024, U.S. retail sales revenue and unit demand, including both discretionary general merchandise and consumer packaged goods (CPG), declined 1% compared to the same month last year.
+CHICAGO, May 13, 2024 (GLOBE NEWSWIRE) -- In April 2024, U.S. retail sales revenue, including both discretionary general merchandise and consumer packaged goods (CPG), declined 1% compared to the same month last year.
 During this period, spanning the four weeks ending April 27, 2024, year-over-year unit demand declined 2% across retail segments.
 While overall consumer spending levels at retail are holding relatively steady to recent trends, what consumers are spending on is changing, according to Circana™, the leading advisor on the complexity of consumer behavior.

 “Retail sales have settled into a pattern of consistency in overall consumer spending where year-over-year comparisons are challenged to realize growth, or parity, in some cases, even at the traditional retail selling peaks,” said Marshal Cohen, chief retail industry advisor for Circana.
 “As consumers stabilize their spending, the competition for their dollars heats up.
 Marketers need to leap at the brief windows of opportunity created by seasonal and socially inspired consumer reprioritization that lie below the surface.”